IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

    * Authorization Servers supporting the JWT grant shall include "urn:ietf:params:oauth:grant-type:jwt-bearer".
    * Authorization Servers supporting the SAML grant shall include "urn:ietf:params:oauth:grant-type:saml2-bearer".
    * Authorization Servers supporting other types of grants should provide additional values to this list representing those grant types.
 * *token_endpoint_auth_methods_supported (optional)*: JSON array containing a list of client authentication methods supported by this token endpoint.
-When provided, this list must include "client_secret_basic".
+When provided, this list shall include "client_secret_basic".
 * *introspection_endpoint (conditional)*: URL of the Authorization Server's OAuth 2.0 introspection endpoint.
 This claim must be provided by Authorization Servers supporting the Token Introspection Option.
 * *introspection_endpoint_auth_methods_supported (conditional)*: JSON array containing a list of client authentication methods supported by the introspection endpoint.
 This claim must be provided by Authorization Servers supporting the Token Introspection Option.
 As the introspect option mandates support for Resource Server bearer access tokens, this claim must include the "Bearer" value.
 Other authentication methods (e.g., "client_secret_basic") are allowed when supported by the Authorization Server.

-In addition to the claims provided in [RFC8414] Authorization Servers should provide the following claim:
+In addition to the claims provided in [RFC8414], Authorization Servers should provide the following claim:

 * *access_token_format (optional)*:  JSON string defining the format of the access token as provided by the Authorization Server.
 This allows Resource Servers to learn about methods of verification.
-Authorization Server Actors supporting the JWT Token Option must set this claim value to "ihe-jwt".
-Authorization Server Actors supporting the SAML Token Option must set this claim value to "ihe-saml".
-Authorization Servers providing tokens that are non-parsable must set this value to "opaque".
+Authorization Servers supporting the JWT Token Option shall set this claim value to "ihe-jwt".
+Authorization Servers supporting the SAML Token Option shall set this claim value to "ihe-saml".
+Authorization Servers providing tokens that are non-parsable shall set this value to "opaque".
 Authorization Servers supporting access tokens in other structured formats may use alternative format identifiers.

 ##### 3.103.4.2.3 Expected Actions